JRMurr/JRMurr.github.io/data/blog/rust-enviorment-and-docker-build-with-nix-flakes.md

 You may also have noticed we added `.override { extensions = [ "rust-src" ]; })`.
 This is needed for rust analyzer to get rust source code.

-## Automatically load the Nix environment
+## Automatically Load the Nix Environment

 Now that we have the rust version we want let's make the `nix develop` step automatic.